programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 `<br>` is a line break, so with sample 3, you should be able to see “Hello World” in bold and an image from the next line.
 In the next line, we are print text strings for the upcoming code, using single quotes.
 The content of the texts is `<img src=””>`, which specifies the URL of an image.

-Hello World in bold and an image from Wikipedia
+{% include figure.html filename="Sample3.jpg" caption="Hello World in bold and an image from Wikipedia" %}

 In HTML, (enclosing) tag names are called **elements**.
 Within an element, there are also **attributes** which are additional values that configure the elements or adjust their behavior.
 Normally attributes appear as name-value pairs, and separated by `=`.
 For example, `<img>` is an element, and `src=””` is an attribute.